 The Best Squamish Waterfalls

 Is there anything better than a good waterfall?
-I’m a huge fan, especially if there’s swimming involved.
 Squamish is home to some gorgeous waterfalls; both easy and tough to get to.
-Here are our favourites.
+Here are some of our favourites.

 The third highest waterfall in BC, Shannon Falls is tough to miss when you drive into Squamish.
-Located just south of the Stawamus Chief, it cascades some 335m down from the massive cliffs above Highway 99.
+Located just south of the Stawamus Chief, it cascades some 335 metres down from the massive cliffs above Highway 99.
 It’s easy to get to, just follow the signs off Highway 99 for Shannon Falls Provincial Park.
-In the late summer, the water is usually mellow enough that you can hike right into the base of the falls, but be careful as the rocks and boulders can be slippery and dangerous.
-Visit late in the day.
-As the sun sets, the falls light up with an orange glow.
+Visit late in the day, as the sun sets, the falls light up with an orange glow.

 Upper Shannon Falls

 Located at the junction of the Upper Shannon Falls hiking trail and the start of the Sea to Summit hiking trail, Upper Shannon Falls are a series of waterfalls and pools in Upper Shannon Creek.
-It’s a bit of a hike to get to, but if you’re hiking up to the summit of the Sea to Sky Gondola, you go right by this area.
-Really a series of small waterfalls into deep pools, the upper falls are absolutely breathtaking, with views of Howe Sound and the valley below.
+It’s a bit of a hike to get to, but if you hike up to the summit of the Sea to Sky Gondola, you go right by this area.
+The falls are a series of small waterfalls into deep pools, the upper falls are absolutely breathtaking, with views of Howe Sound and the valley below.

-About 25min north of Squamish on Highway 99 is one of the most spectacular waterfalls in BC.
-There is a small provincial park here and access to the viewpoint of the falls is a mellow walk through the woods.
+About twenty-five minutes north of Squamish on Highway 99 is one of the most spectacular waterfalls in BC.
+Brandywine Provincial Park is located here and access to the viewpoint of the falls is a mellow walk through the woods.